nojhan/colout/README.md

 special characters that would be recognize by your shell.

+## Dependencies

+Necessary Python modules:

+* `pygments` for the source code syntax coloring
+* `babel` for a locale-aware number parsing

 ## Limitations

 Don't use nested groups or colout will duplicate the corresponding input text